gillhofer/caleydo_web_container/README.md

 Static Deployment
 -----------------

+grunt task: `grunt build [--application=<application>] [--context=<context>]`

+* application: the main script file of the application which is normally provided as parameter to the `caleydo_web.js` file
+* context: since absolute links are used, this may specify a context path, e.g. `/test` where the website is located

 folder structure:
 ```
 /config-gen.js ... generated
 /caleydo_web.js ... generated
+/index.html ... generated
 /bower_components/<libs>
 /<plugins> ... compile css and ts and exclude them from making them public
-/index.html ... generated
 ```

 Server Deployment
 -----------------
-http://requirejs.org/docs/optimization.html could be used for creating modules for each plugin
+http://requirejs.org/docs/optimization.html could be used for creating bundles for each plugin